 Katie Jackson, Handbells Director, received music degrees from Texas Christian University and Auburn University Montgomery.
 She has taught choral music in public schools and churches to all ages.
 Katie and her husband have three children.

-Barry Rose, Facilities Manager, who has been with FUPC since March, was born and raised in Cape Cod, Massachusetts, the second to the youngest of 15 siblings.
+Barry Rose, Facilities Manager, was born and raised in Cape Cod, Massachusetts, the second to the youngest of 15 siblings.
 His eclectic background includes selling men’s clothing in Texas, raising cattle and wheat in Kansas, and taking care of field maintenance for a large rental firm in Colorado.
 In addition to maintaining all the buildings on campus, Barry monitors the mechanical systems, repairs equipment, makes sure the space is ready for worship and special events, and works with Properties Committee to coordinate with outside contractors.
 When asked about his work at FUPC, Barry's reply is that "Every day is a joy; there is a lot to do, but I enjoy doing it.
 I like the people, and want to feel that I am part of the church family."